-The new X-A3 got some much wanted and needed upgrades over the X-A2 that it’s now a very competitive camera with a lot of amazing features.
-It has a new sensor, the option for an electronic and mechanical shutter, a tilt/selfie screen for the Vlogger or selfie enthusiasts and a new body, rendering a much more versatile and user-friendly camera.
+The new X-A3 got some much-wanted and needed upgrades over the X-A2 it’s now a very competitive camera with a lot of amazing features.
+It has a new sensor, the option for an electronic and mechanical shutter, a tilt/selfie screen for the Vlogger or selfie enthusiasts, and a new body, rendering a much more versatile and user-friendly camera.

-With an all new design that means we’ll get all new accessories.
-This guide will help you to find the best accessories for you Fujifilm X-A3.
+With an all-new design that means we’ll get all new accessories.
+This guide will help you to find the best accessories for your Fujifilm X-A3.

 Best Screen Protector For The Fujifilm X-A3

 My go-to is usually ExperShield, however, the Patchwork ITG protectors are fine as well.
 I’ve just dealt with ExpertShield and their lifetime warranty a few times and they really do honor their word by sending you replacements when your current screen protector is damaged.
 I’ll keep an eye on what’s out there when they arrive and list the best options when they’re ready.

 ExpertShield Screen Protector Crystal Clear – coming soon